Unidata/python-workshop/setup.md

 ## Before the workshop

-If you do not have one already obtain [sign up for a github account](https://github.com/join).
+If you do not have one already, [sign up for a github account](https://github.com/join).
 Please remember your login and password when attending workshop.

 ## For those bringing their own laptop computers